gabrielmcg/Docker-docs/ops/README.md

 <li class="li"><code class="ph codeph">[lbs]</code>: A group containing all the load balancers.
 This group will
-have 3 nodes, also defined in the three groups above.</li>
+have 3 nodes, also defined individually in the three groups above.</li>

 <li class="li"><code class="ph codeph">[nfs]</code>: A group containing one single node which will be the NFS
 node.
 Do not add more than one node under this group.</li>